mai-ng/bd-airline-safety/README.md

 # Airline Safety Analysis with Pandas
 This repository contains a dataset from the source: https://github.com/fivethirtyeight/data/tree/master/airline-safety

+- Read data from a file and fron internet
+- Analyse the data
+- Extract useful information
+- Visualize the data

 ## Environment
 - Python version 3.7
 - Pandas version 0.23.4